Using gender pronouns in email signatures

 • The Pronouns column without any values.

-I can use a different location for the output file (c:\pronouns.csv in this example), filter mailboxes to include only user mailboxes (add the “-RecipientTypeDetails UserMailbox” attribute to the Get-Mailbox cmdlet) and so on.
+You can use a different location for the output file (c:\pronouns.csv in this example), filter mailboxes to include only user mailboxes (add the “-RecipientTypeDetails UserMailbox” attribute to the Get-Mailbox cmdlet) and so on.

-After the file is created, all I need to do is open the generated file, specify values in the Pronouns column for each user and save the file.
+After the file is created, all you need to do is open the generated file, specify values in the Pronouns column for each user and save the file.
 After that, I’m ready for the next steps.

 Creating dedicated distribution groups and conditional placeholders